 If the employment period of Ms. Bell or Messrs.
-Kain, Federico, Kuehl, Pas, or Pollack terminates early by reason of death or disability, each executive (or his or her estate or eligible dependents, if applicable) is entitled to receive, in addition to the payments listed below under "All Terminations": (i) a pro rata portion of the annual cash bonus the executive would have been entitled to receive if he or she had remained employed through December 31 of the year in which such termination occurs (as determined by the Compensation Committee but assuming that the executive achieved all qualitative and subjective performance metrics at their target level), payable in a lump sum; (ii) COBRA reimbursements (or substitute payments) for the executive and his or her eligible dependents for up to 18 months (12 months in the case of Ms. Bell and Messrs.
-Pas or Pollack); and (iii) acceleration of any outstanding unvested equity awards.
-After July 1, 2021, the eligibility of Mr. Kain and his eligible dependents to COBRA reimbursements or substitute payments will be proportionately reduced for each month that he remains employed between July 1, 2021 and December 31, 2022.
+Kain, Federico, Kuehl, or Pollack terminates early by reason of death or disability, each executive (or his or her estate or eligible dependents, if applicable) is entitled to receive, in addition to the payments listed below under "All Terminations": (i) a pro rata portion of the annual cash bonus the executive would have been entitled to receive if he or she had remained employed through December 31 of the year in which such termination occurs (as determined by the Compensation Committee but assuming that the executive achieved all qualitative and subjective performance metrics at their target level), payable in a lump sum; (ii) COBRA reimbursements (or substitute payments) for the executive and his or her eligible dependents for up to 18 months (12 months in the case of Ms. Bell and Mr. Pollack); and (iii) acceleration of any outstanding unvested equity awards.
+After July 1, 2021, the eligibility of Mr. Kain and his eligible dependents to COBRA reimbursements or substitute payments was proportionately reduced for each month that he remained employed between July 1, 2021 and December 31, 2022, and as of December 31, 2022, Mr. Kain is no longer eligible for COBRA reimbursements or substitute payments.